 We are committed to interdisciplinary, design-led research that enhances current practice, environments and systems through design.
 Our research applies knowledge from the areas of interaction design, creative technologies and design innovation, and contributes to these areas through the development of applications, methods, models and theories.
-Our research extends through collaborations across and beyond the Design Lab into more specialised research areas including computational creativity, designing for health and well-being, digital placemaking and urban science.
+Our research extends through collaborations across and beyond Design into more specialised research areas including computational creativity, designing for health and well-being, digital placemaking and urban science.

 The Urban Interfaces Lab investigates the application of emerging technologies in cities.
 It draws on knowledge, methodologies and theories from the field of interaction design, interrogating speculative futures through design.
 The work in the lab intersects with other academic and professional fields, by demonstrating the application of urban interfaces and their impact in domains such as smart cities, experience design, urban health, digital placemaking and community engagement.
 Research in the lab is underpinned by human-centred design, but also challenges the notion of human-centredness by exploring new approaches that consider ecological systems in the design of urban interfaces.

 Artificial Intelligence has already reshaped the design world, from fashion to architecture to digital products.
 The Designing with AI lab encapsulates existing work within ADP that is investigating the threefold impact of intelligent systems on design: AI as a design material, AI in design processes, and AI as design collaborators.

 Research into designing with AI-as-material explores how AI can be embedded into objects and services to provide new kinds of experiences.
 Research into designing with AI-as-processes explores new tools and workflows for design practice.
 Research into designing with AI-as-collaborator is the most far-reaching, asking what the future of design would look like if machines could be credible partners in creativity.